jwallat/knowledge-acquisition/README.md

 6. That's it!
 Run your experiments!

-### Configure Experiments
+### Implement Experiments

-Probing experiments can be configured by specifying the relevant flag to the call.
-If you want to mplement pre-training + fine-tuning with EWC algorithm, you can do like this:
+If you want to implement the pipeline of pre-training + fine-tuning with EWC algorithm, you can do like this:

 ```bash
 $ bash pipeline_EWC.sh